-11. Bullard was also the site of interchange with the old El Dorado Lime and Mineral narrow guage.
+11. Bullard was the site of interchange with the second El Dorado Lime and Mineral railroad.

 in the middle of the bridge.
 Image 28 is shot from the overlook halfway across.
 Image 29 shows this "overlook" from the east end.